 2. An enlarging or changing lump: Any lump on a pet that is rapidly growing or changing in texture or shape should have a biopsy.
 Lumps belong in biopsy jars, not on pets.

-3. Abdominal distension: When the “stomach” or belly becomes rapidly enlarged, this may suggest a mass or tumor in the abdomen or it may indicate some bleeding that is occurring in this area.
+3. Abdominal distention: When the “stomach” or belly becomes rapidly enlarged, this may suggest a mass or tumor in the abdomen or it may indicate some bleeding that is occurring in this area.
 A radiograph or an ultrasound of the abdomen can be very useful.

 4. Chronic weight loss: When a pet is losing weight and you have not put your pet on a diet, you should have your pet checked.
 This sign is not diagnostic for cancer, but can indicate that something is wrong.
 Many cancer patients have weight loss.